 In an effort to discourage people from drinking and driving, the Texas Transportation Code has what is known as the implied consent law.
 What this means is that by accepting a drivers license in this state, motorists have automatically agreed to chemical testing if they are lawfully stopped and the officer has just cause to believe they are intoxicated.
 As a result, there are strict penalties associated with the refusal of one of these tests.

 Are you or someone you know facing DWI-related criminal charges?
 Attorney Brett Podolsky is ready to fight on your behalf.
-Contact this office today to schedule a consultation and start turning your life around.
+Contact our office today to schedule a consultation and start turning your life around.

 The implied consent DWI rule does not just include automobiles, as boaters can be stopped and asked to submit to testing as well.
 In addition, police are able to set up “no refusal” checkpoints under certain conditions, which means that any motorist passing through these checkpoints will be automatically tested.
 In cases such as these, judges are normally on hand to sign warrants so that blood can be taken forcibly from an individual if he or she does not wish to cooperate.